Jake Burger Preview, Player Props: Marlins vs. Padres

 Jake Burger At The Plate

-- Burger leads Miami with 88 hits, batting .244 this season with 49 extra-base hits.
+- Burger has 89 hits, which is best among Miami hitters this season, while batting .244 with 49 extra-base hits.

-- Among the qualified hitters, he ranks 109th in batting average, while his on-base percentage ranks 112th and he is 10th in slugging.
+- He ranks 108th in batting average, 113th in on base percentage, and 10th in slugging among the qualifying hitters in MLB.

-- Burger will look to extend his 12-game hitting streak.
-He's batting .556 with one homer during his last outings.
+- Burger will look to extend his 13-game hitting streak.
+He's batting .444 with one homer during his last outings.

-- He has scored in 43.4% of his games this year, with two or more runs scored in 6.6%.
+- He has scored in 46 of 107 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.